Multiday User Equilibrium with Strategic Commuters: Model

+We consider a group of strategic commuters who are capable of making a sequence of travel choices to minimize their total travel cost over a planning horizon.
+In this section, we present and analyze a general framework without focusing on a specific travel choice.
+Several important concepts such as individual response and population behavior are discussed.

-\subsection{Model setting}
+\subsection{Model Setting}

+All commuters in the model consider a planning horizon that spans $N+1$ days, indexed by $n\in \scrN=\left\{0,1,...,N \right\}$.
+We will briefly discuss how to accommodate heterogeneity in the length of planning horizons in Section \ref{sec-extension}.

-A general modeling framework is presented and analyzed in this section without focusing on a specific travel choice.
-We consider a planning period of $N$ days, with a day $n\in \scrN=\left\{0,1,...,N-1 \right\}$.
-The set of available travel choices is $\scrS = \left\{s_1, ..., s_M \right\}$.
-Since on each day, each commuter will select one of the $M$ travel choices, the choice can be viewed as the state of the commuter on the day.
-In this sense, the set $\scrS$ becomes a (finite) state space of commuters.
-The distribution of states on the whole population is called the mean field (MF) distribution.
-On day $n$, the MF distribution is denoted as $\mu_n \in \scrP(\scrS)$, where $\scrP(\scrS)$ refers to the probability mass function defined on the state space.
-We use a compact notation without subscript $\mu = \left\{\mu_n \right\}_{n\in \scrN}\in \scrM $ to denote the MF distribution sequence across the time period $\scrN$, where $\scrM$ refers to the domain of all possible MF distribution sequences.
+The overall set of available travel choices is $\scrS = \left\{s_1, ..., s_M \right\}$.
+On each day, each commuter will select one of the $M$ travel choices, and thus the choice can be viewed as the state of the commuter on the day, and the set $\scrS$ is essentially a finite state space of commuters.
+To account for heterogeneity, we classify the population into multiple types, indexed by $i\in \scrI = \left\{1,...,I\right\}$, where each type may differ in their state space (dictated by, e.g., their OD pairs) or cost preferences (e.g., their value of time).
+We assume that the proportion of each type is fixed, denoted by $\rho_i$, such that $\sum_{i\in\scrI} \rho_i=1$.
+The state space for type $i$ is denoted as $\scrS^i\subseteq \scrS$, with $M^i=\vert \scrS^i\vert$.
+For simplicity, denote the types who can choose state $s$ as $\scrI^s \subseteq \scrI$.